 Take our leftover rice.
 If we dump it in our home compost system instead of the fridge, it will biodegrade far more rapidly.
 Conditions are warm, and there are many more microscopic organisms – plus small animals like worms and insects – ready to use the rice as an energy source.
 In these conditions, the rice might completely disappear in a few weeks.

 ‘Anaerobic biodegradation’ occurs when the material degrades without oxygen.
 When anaerobic degradation takes place, for example in landfill, the gas released is methane – a greenhouse gas 25 times more potent than carbon dioxide.
+In some countries, industrial ‘anaerobic digesters’ are used to create methane for fuel.

 Generally, most food scraps can go in a home compost system, although many people avoid cooked food and meat scraps because they attract vermin.
 Also, many plant-based manufactured materials can safely go in a compost such as paper, pure cotton fabric and egg cartons.